Michael Wildes: Englewood City Council

 In early March 1998, local media in northern New Jersey began publishing rumors that Wildes was being urged to run for the Democratic nomination for the 2nd Ward seat on the city council in Englewood, N.J.
 On Monday, March 16, 1998, the incumbent city councilman, Herb Honig, announced he would not seek reelection to a second term.
 Wildes announced that he would run for the seat the same day.
 However, the next day, Honig reversed his decision and decided he would run for reelection.

 Local media largely portrayed Honig as the "consummate local politician", and Wildes as the "relative newcomer" in the primary election.
 The media focused on Wildes' Orthodox Jewish religious affiliation.
 He named public education, neighborhood beautification, and engaging young people in the political process as his top priority issues.

 On March 25, 1998, the media reported that Honig had withdrawn from the city council race.
 The Englewood Democratic municipal committee voted to back Ellen Singer, a last-minute challenger, for the Democratic nomination on April 1, effectively barring Wildes from the race.
 The primary was scheduled for June 2.
 In late April, however, reports that Singer had not been a registered Democrat when she won the municipal committee vote put Wildes back in the race.

 On May 20, 1998, the Northern Valley Suburbanite published the transcript of an audio recording of a phone call to Wildes, in which Singer's husband, Scott Singer, threatened Wildes if he did not exit the race.
 Wildes won the Democratic primary 694–344 on June 2, 1998.
 Wildes won the general election with no opposition on November 3, 1998.

 Wildes was elected president pro tempore of the Englewood city council in 2000.
-He was the first member of the council to oppose the construction of a Home Depot in Englewood (planned for building in 2000), citing environmental, sanitation, and beautification factors, as well as the local public outcry against the construction retailer.
-"I listen to my constituents, and their voices are loud and clear against the construction project", Wildes said at the time.
-He was the only member of the council to support a democratically elected school board, rather than an appointed one.
+He opposed the construction of a Home Depot in Englewood (planned for 2000), citing environmental, sanitation, and beautification factors, as well as the local public outcry against the construction; he also supported an elected school board, rather than an appointed one.
 The Suburbanite called him "the most activist [city councilman] in the city's history, giving the impression of never being off duty and never wishing to be off duty."
 Wildes was reelected to a second term on the city council in 2000.